 Home Decorating Ideas on a Budget

 A house can be small, beautiful, and decorated on a budget!
 There are just a few things that you will need to bring function and beauty into your home.
-Especially if you have little children running around, function is especially important.
+Especially if you have little children running around, the function is especially important.
 Here are a few ideas for making your home beautiful with simple things.

 How to Create a Beautiful Home with Baskets